 2 Therefore, in the end, God will say, “Depart from Me, you that work iniquity.”
-In God’s eyes, you have not done good deeds; rather, your behavior has turned evil.
-You will not be rewarded; God will not remember you.
+In God’s eyes, you have not done good deeds, but rather your behavior has turned evil.
+You will not be rewarded and God will not remember you.
 Is this not completely in vain?
-For each of you fulfilling your duty, no matter how profoundly you understand the truth, if you wish to enter the reality of the truth, then the simplest way to practice is to think of the interests of God’s house in everything you do, and to let go of your selfish desires, your individual intent, motives, face, and status.
-Put the interests of God’s house first—this is the least that you should do.
-If a person performing his duty cannot do even this much, then that person is a service-doer, and is not performing his duty.
+For each of you fulfilling your duty, no matter how profoundly you understand the truth, if you wish to enter truth reality, then the simplest way to practice is to think of the interests of God’s house in everything you do, and to let go of your selfish desires, your individual intent, motives, face, and status.
+Put the interests of God’s house first—this is the least you should do.
+If a person performing their duty cannot do even this much, then that person is a service-doer, and is not performing one’s duty.

 Adapted from The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Freedom and Liberation Can Be Gained Only by Casting Off One’s Corrupt Disposition